 The Personal Information Protection and Electronic Documents Act (PIPEDA or the PIPED Act) is a Canadian law relating to data privacy.
 It governs how private sector organizations collect, use and disclose personal information.
-Personal information includes information in any form, such as age, name, ID numbers, income, opinions, social status, employee files, credit records, intentions (for example, to change jobs).
+Personal information includes information in any form, such as age, name, ID numbers, income, opinions, social status, employee files, credit records from expenses and other credit cards, intentions (for example, to change jobs).
 It is important to know that personal information does not include the name, title, business address or telephone number.
 In general, your personal information should only be collected, used and disclosed with your knowledge for legitimate purposes and in a way that keeps it secure and confidential.

 PIPEDA lists 10 principles of fair information practices, which are outlined below: